msrajawat298/MeetupTopicsHub/Elevating React Development with Sonarqube/Readme.md

   - These issues provide helpful insights or guidance for improving the codebase but are not critical to the functionality or security of the application.

 By categorizing coding issues into these classifications, SonarQube provides developers with a structured approach to identifying and prioritizing issues for resolution, ultimately helping to improve the overall quality and reliability of the codebase.

+## How it helps for different users in Organization

+### Developers

+As SonarQube provide details of different errors and coding quality level analysis it helps developers to improve the code quality and also helps to improve the coding skills.
+The developer can improve knowledge about the coding standards, best practices and etc. Regularly use of the SonarQube leads developers to identify the coding standard violations and they tend to adhere to those standards even at the time of coding.

+### Technical management

+SonarQube supports easy integration with version control system to track down the code changes along with developer’s detail who made those changes.
+This helps to identify the developer’s performance in coding practices.

+### Non-technical management

+Non-Technical management wants to see how measurable code quality and code security are going on.
+They don’t understand complexity and duplications.
+But with the matrix and total numbers, it is easy to make a decision for each project.

 ## Download Sonarqube
 - [Click me to Download SonarQube](https://www.sonarsource.com/products/sonarqube/downloads/)